DaWelli/DIGCRE-project/Video2Video/README.md

 ## Node Explanations
 This section explains each added node in the current workflow.
 Repetition of node explanations is unavoidable since there are recurring nodes across workflows.

-## Output
-This section showcases the final output of this iteration.